Solar Field on Former Emerson Street Landfill

 From Brownfield to Brightfield

-The power generated from the solar field will be remote net metered to the City of Rochester’s City Hall and Central Vehicle Maintenance Facility.
+The power generated from the solar field is remote net metered to the City of Rochester’s City Hall and Central Vehicle Maintenance Facility.
 Remote net metering refers to the process in which energy generated from the field will go directly into the RG&E distribution system and the City will receive a credit from RG&E for the quantity of electricity generated each month.
 The credit amount is greater than the power purchase agreement rate, thus saving money for the City and allowing the City to invest in other City projects.
 The City of Rochester signed a power purchase agreement (PPA) with Solar Liberty in which, for twenty-five years, the City will purchase power from Solar Liberty/AES Distributed Energy.

 Quick Facts

-• It is anticipated that the City will realize savings of at least $80,000 per year, with total cost savings of over $2 million over the 25 year term of the PPA.
+- It is anticipated that the City will realize savings of at least $80,000 per year, with total cost savings of over $2 million over the 25-year term of the PPA.

-• The pad for the solar field was constructed by the City, re-using iron slag excavated during construction of the Port Marina, resulting in the avoidance of landfill disposal costs for the City.
+- The pad for the solar field was constructed by the City, re-using iron slag excavated during construction of the Port Marina, resulting in the avoidance of landfill disposal costs for the City.